 Even in larger yards, it’s a good idea to keep raised garden beds to a manageable area of about 4 feet wide and 12 feet long.
 That way, you can more easily concentrate on specific spaces, and you won’t have to worry about accidentally stepping through your garden to reach other areas, potentially compacting soil in the process.

-To lay everything out beforehand, try the Farmer’s Almanac’s square-foot gardening planner.
+To lay everything out beforehand, try the square foot gardening plan.

 3. Select your plants

 Just about any type of plant will thrive in raised garden beds.
 Here are just a few examples:

 - Lettuce and other salad greens

 You can also grow vine fruits, such as watermelons, in your raised beds.
 If you’d rather not have the vines trail along the ground, incorporate a trellis into your garden design, so the vines will grow upward.